spotlightpa/competency-data-2023/README.md

 # competency-data-2023

-In March 2023, Spotlight PA and the Pittsburgh Institute of Nonprofit Journalism published an investigation into Pennsylvania’s broken competency system – a series of legal processes meant to protect people whose mental illness may prevent them from participating in their own defense.
+In March, Spotlight PA and the Pittsburgh Institute for Nonprofit Journalism published an investigation into Pennsylvania’s broken competency system — a series of legal processes meant to protect people whose mental illness may prevent them from participating in their own defense.

 The investigation found this system often harms the very people it’s meant to protect.